mwien/pingpong/README.md

 This is a solver for the one-sided crossing minimization problem (OCM) as a submission to the PACE 2024 Exact Track.
 The input format and I/O behavior is as specified by the [PACE](https://pacechallenge.org/2024/).

-The tool was developed by *Max Bannach, Florian Chudiegiewitsch, Kim-Manuel Klein* and *Marcel Wienöbst*.
+The tool was developed by *Max Bannach, Florian Chudigiewitsch, Kim-Manuel Klein* and *Marcel Wienöbst*.

 # Algorithm